 ♥ I did my final Bali post on the blog for a little while last week.
 Check out my packing list, which was the first one I have done on the blog.
 Should I post more?
 Let me know!

-♥ In a writing victory last week, I got a nice little payout from a couple of different companies.
+♥ In avictory last week, I got a nice little payout from a couple of different companies.
 It is always exciting to me when I get paid for my writing, and it is that thrill that makes me continue to pitch and apply for writing jobs daily.

 ♥ I finished reading two books last week.
 Empire of Storms, which is book #5 in the Throne of Glass series.
 I love this series and would LOVE for them to be turned into movies.
 They include such an interesting mix of fantasy characters, with a very strong female protagonist.